Twilight of the Dark Master

 Twilight of the Dark Master (支配者の黄昏, Shihaisha no Tasogare) is a Japanese manga by Saki Okuse, and an OVA adaptation.
 The OVA was produced by Masao Maruyama, directed by Akiyuki Shinbo, and the screenplay was written by Duane Dell'Amico and Tatsuhiko Urahata.
 It was distributed and licensed in 1997 by Urban Vision.

 Plot

 Long ago, the Great Mother Spirit created demons, guardians, and humans.
 During 2089, only a few demons and guardians remain and in the city of Neo-Shinjuku.
 The guardian, Tsunami Shijo (an ancient fire manipulator from days long ago) is out to aid a fledgling human race.
-Tsunami is looking for a human who was transformed into a monster by drugs.
+Tsunami is looking for a human who was transformed into a monster by mutagneic drugs.
 This leads him to Mr. Takamiya, the Demon leader, who killed his lover.

 Tsunami becomes involved with a woman who just lost her fiancé and her arm, and now wants to figure out why this has happened.
 Meanwhile, the Demon leader is still alive and plotting to enslave mankind.